 Orencia is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severely active rheumatoid arthritis.
 Orencia is also referred to by its drug name, abatacept.

-Orencia is an immunomodulator, or in other words, a drug that modulates the immune system.
-It is also a biologic.
-It is a fusion protein created by genetic engineering.
-Orencia is believed to work by inhibiting the activation of T-lymphocyte cells, preventing them from attacking the connective tissues.
+Orencia is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Orencia is believed to work by inhibiting the activation of T-lymphocyte immune cells, preventing them from attacking the body’s connective tissues.

 How do I take it?